MrCee/Synology-Homebrew/README.md

 - User homes enabled
 - Git is required for the installation process and can be installed via the Package Center Manager from [SynoCommunity](https://synocommunity.com).
 Git will be updated to the latest version in Homebrew's path during installation.
 You can uninstall the Synology Package Center version of git afterwards if you wish.
 - A scheduled task to ensure Homebrew is mounted after each restart.
 Instructions provided below.
 - iTerm2 running on your local machine with compatible nerdfonts and a theme to make it look great.
+See https://github.com/MrCee/Synology-Homebrew/wiki/iTerm2-Configuration for a quick setup to get you started.

 ## Installation